-Nanci Griffith has said, “I think we were all born singing Tom Paxton songs,” and truly, there are few whose original work blends so seamlessly with those traditional songs distilled over generations of the oral tradition.
+Nanci Griffith said, “I think we were all born singing Tom Paxton songs,” and truly, there are few whose original work blends so seamlessly with those traditional songs distilled over generations of the oral tradition.
 Tom has been an integral part of the folk music community since the early 60’s Greenwich Village scene and continues to be a primary influence on today’s ‘New Folk’ performers.
 In the words of John Gorka, “I would give every hair on my head to be able to write songs like Tom Paxton.”
-In a career that spans more than four decades, Tom has performed thousands of concerts and continues to find new fans throughout the world.
-Paxton songbooks, award-winning children’s recordings, and a catalog of thousands of songs, recorded by everyone from Willie Nelson to Placido Domingo, all serve to document a remarkable career, but his ultimate legacy is the profound influence and admiration his music has engendered among three generations of musicians and fans.
-In 1996, Tom received the first of our Master Music Maker Awards for lifetime achievement, and serves on our Advisory Board.
-He’s also received Lifetime Achievement Awards from ASCAP and Folk Alliance International, and a special tribute from Britain’s House of Commons.
+In a career spanning more than six decades, Tom has performed thousands of concerts and continues to find new fans throughout the world.
+His songbooks, award-winning children’s recordings, and a catalog of thousands of songs, recorded by everyone from Willie Nelson to Placido Domingo, all serve to document a remarkable career, but his ultimate legacy is the profound influence and admiration his music has engendered among three generations of musicians and fans.
+In 1996, Tom received the first of our Master Music Maker Awards for lifetime achievement.
+He’s also received Lifetime Achievement Awards from the Grammys, ASCAP, Folk Alliance International, and a special tribute from Britain’s House of Commons.

 Nora Jane Struthers is guided by fire.
-“Struthers has come up with some of the most quietly powerful narratives within the new wave of Americana artists” – NPR.
+“Struthers has come up with some of the most quietly powerful narratives within the new wave of Americana artists” – National Public Radio (NPR).
 A singer-songwriter and bandleader with a clear and unaffected voice, Nora Jane grew up playing and singing bluegrass-brother duets with her banjo-playing dad.
-She moved to Nashville in 2008 to pursue a career in music and soon kick-started her career, winning the blue ribbon for “Best New Song” and placing first in the “Neo-Traditional” band competition at the Appalachian String Band Festival in Clifftop, WV.
+She moved to Nashville in 2008 to pursue music and soon kick-started her career, winning the blue ribbon for “Best New Song” and placing first in the “Neo-Traditional” band competition at the Appalachian String Band Festival in Clifftop, WV.
 In 2010, she won first place in the band competition at the Telluride Bluegrass Festival (previous winners include Nickel Creek and The Dixie Chicks).
-Nora Jane has been touring full-time with her band The Party Line for the past five years.
-After her 2013 release, Carnival, a collection of story-songs written from a female perspective, NPR included Nora Jane in their End-Of-Year story, “Country Music’s Year of The Woman” (along with Miranda Lambert, Casey Musgraves, Patti Griffin, and Holly Williams), calling her “quietly brilliant.”
-Her 2017 release, Champion, is her most powerful work to date and landed a glowing review on NPR’s Fresh Air.
-Nora Jane is thrilled to be joining the community of writers and musicians at Swannanoa for the first time this year.
+Nora Jane has been touring full-time with her band, The Party Line, for the past five years.
+After her 2013 release, Carnival, a collection of story-songs written from a female perspective, NPR included Nora Jane in their end-of-year story, “Country Music’s Year of The Woman” (along with Miranda Lambert, Casey Musgraves, Patti Griffin, and Holly Williams), calling her “quietly brilliant.”
+Her 2017 release, Champion, landed a glowing review on NPR’s Fresh Air and was heralded by Rolling Stone and No Depression as one of the year’s top under-the-radar albums.
+Nora Jane’s most recent album, Bright Lights, Long Drives, First Words was released in February and is her most powerful work to date.
+She is thrilled to be rejoining the community of writers and musicians at Swannanoa for the fourth time.

-Red House recording artist Cliff Eberhardt knew by age seven that he was going to be a singer and songwriter.
+Cliff Eberhardt knew by age seven that he was going to be a singer and songwriter.
 As a child, Cliff taught himself to play guitar, piano, bass and drums.
-In his teens in Pennsylvania, Eberhardt was fortunate enough to live close to the Main Point (one of the best folk clubs on the East Coast), where he received an early and impressive tutorial in acoustic music from such artists as James Taylor, Joni Mitchell, Bruce Springsteen, Howlin’ Wolf, Muddy Waters, Bonnie Raitt, and Mississippi John Hurt.
-A driving force of the Greenwich Village New Folk movement and well-known among his peers, Cliff ’s songs have been covered by the likes of Richie Havens, Buffy St. Marie, Erasure, Lucy Kaplansky and the folk superstar band “Cry, Cry, Cry” (Dar Williams, Richard Shindell, Lucy Kaplansky).
+In his teens in Pennsylvania, he was fortunate enough to live close to the Main Point (one of the best folk clubs on the East Coast), where he received an early and impressive tutorial in acoustic music from such artists as James Taylor, Joni Mitchell, Bruce Springsteen, Howlin’ Wolf, Muddy Waters, Bonnie Raitt, and Mississippi John Hurt.
+A driving force of the Greenwich Village New Folk movement, Cliff ’s songs have been covered by the likes of Richie Havens, Buffy St. Marie, Erasure, Lucy Kaplansky and the folk superstar band “Cry, Cry, Cry” (Dar Williams, Richard Shindell, Lucy Kaplansky).
 A consummate performer, Cliff engages the audience with funny-but-true stories tinged with irony, accompanied by an unparalleled guitar style.
 Cliff has been an acclaimed instructor at many songwriting camps, colleges, schools, and workshops, and is fulfilling one of his dreams – writing music for the theater.
-Never one to start small, he was asked to write all of the songs for, and perform in, the Folger Shakespeare Library’s production of The Taming of the Shrew, in Washington, DC.
-We’re pleased to welcome him back for his ninth Swannanoa Gathering.
+Never one to start small, he was asked to write all of the songs for, and perform in, the Folger Shakespeare Library’s production of The Taming of the Shrew, in Washington, DC and the production was awarded a coveted Helen Hayes Award for ‘Best Play’ and ‘Best Ensemble.’
+A collection of his songs has been published in The Cliff Eberhardt Songbook (Cherry Lane Publishing), and his latest release is a collection of original songs for a NEW play by Aaron Posner called The Heal, which debuted at the Getty Villa in Malibu, CA. We’re pleased to welcome him back for his twelfth Swannanoa Gathering.

-Vance Gilbert burst onto the singer/songwriter scene in the early 90’s when the buzz started spreading in the folk clubs of Boston about an ex-multicultural arts teacher and jazz singer who was knocking ’em dead at open mikes.
+Vance Gilbert burst onto the singer/songwriter scene in the early 90s when the buzz started spreading in the folk clubs of Boston about an ex-multicultural arts teacher and jazz singer who was knocking ’em dead at open mikes.
 The word spread to New York of this Philadelphia-area born and raised performer; Shawn Colvin invited Vance Gilbert to be a special guest on her Fat City tour, and Gilbert took audiences across the country by storm.
 “With the voice of an angel, the wit of a devil, and the guitar playing of a god, it was enough to earn him that rarity: an encore for an opener” wrote the Fort Worth Star-Telegram in its review of a show from that tour.
-Gilbert’s first three albums for the Rounder/Philo label are all essential additions to the American singer-songwriter collection, and his subsequent seven releases cement his place in North American singer/songwriter-dom.
-His songwriting/performance combo workshops are legendary at such venues as the Rocky Mountain Song School and the Falcon Ridge Folk Festival.
-And now, after ten albums, a solid twenty-six-year solo career, two years opening tours for the late George Carlin, being the opener of choice for The Milk Carton Kids, Paul Reiser, and The Subdudes, and songwriting recognized by artists ranging from rocker Mike Posner to children’s music icons Trout Fishing In America, his workshops are not to be missed.
-This is Vance’s fifth Gathering.
+Gilbert’s first three albums for the Rounder/Philo label are all essential additions to the American singer-songwriter collection, and his subsequent eleven releases cement his place in North American singer/songwriter-dom.
+His songwriting/performance combo workshops are legendary at such venues as the Rocky Mountain Song School and the Falcon Ridge Folk Festival, Berklee College of Music, and the University of Colorado.
+And now, after 14 albums, a solid forty-year solo career, two years opening tours for the late George Carlin, being the opener of choice for The Milk Carton Kids, Paul Reiser, and The Subdudes, and songwriting recognized by artists ranging from rocker Mike Posner to children’s music icons Trout Fishing In America (with a song on their Grammy-nominated album Infinity), his workshops are not to be missed.